Spotted berrypecker

-The spotted berrypecker (Rhamphocharis piperata) is a species of bird in the family Melanocharitidae.
+The spotted berrypecker (Melanocharis piperata) is a species of bird in the family Melanocharitidae.

 It is found in New Guinea.
 It was formerly considered a subspecies of the thick-billed berrypecker (Rhamphocharis crassirostris), but was split as a distinct species by the IOC in 2021.
 The name "spotted berrypecker" references the spotted plumage that the female bird has.

 Its natural habitat is subtropical or tropical moist montane forests.

+A molecular genetic study published in 2021 found that the spotted berrypecker, then placed in the genus Rhamphocharis, was embedded in the genus Melanocharis.
+Base on this result, the spotted berrypecker and the thick-billed berrypecker were moved from Rhamphocharis to Melanocharis.